Organ donation in India: Deceased donors

 Deceased donors may donate six life-saving organs: kidneys, liver, heart, lungs, pancreas, and intestine.
 Uterus transplant is also performed, but it is not regarded as a life-saving organ.
 Organs and tissues from a person declared legally dead can be donated after consent from the family has been obtained.
 Brainstem death is also recognized as a form of death in India, as in many other countries.
 After a natural cardiac death, organs that can be donated are cornea, bone, skin, and blood vessels, whereas after brainstem death about 37 different organs and tissues can be donated, including the above six life-saving organs.

 Organ transplantation

-Organ transplantation is a medical procedure where one organ removed from one person and placed in the body of recipient.
+Organ transplantation is a medical procedure where one organ removed from one person and placed in the body of a recipient.
 Vital organs such as the heart, pancreas, liver, kidneys, and lungs can be transplanted from the donor to a person whose organs are failing, known as the receiver.